-Wor-Wic accepts VISA, MasterCard and Discover.
-Students who register online or through an advisor have the option of making full payment online with a credit card or to the cashier on campus.
-Students who register early and who have not made payment or alternative payment arrangements (installment plan enrollment, pending financial aid or third-party payment confirmation) by the stated deadlines will have their registrations dropped.
+Wor-Wic accepts VISA, MasterCard, Discover and American Express.
+Payment can be made online or in person at the cashier's office on campus.
+Payment can also be mailed to: Cashier's Office, Wor-Wic Community College, 32000 Campus Dr., Salisbury, MD 21804.
+Students can view an itemized list of charges, payments and financial aid awards that have been applied to their accounts by accessing the myWor-Wic portal.
+Students who have not made full payment or alternative payment arrangements (installment plan enrollment, pending financial aid or third-party payment confirmation) by the stated deadlines will have their registrations dropped.
 Students who register after the stated deadlines must make full payment or alternative payment arrangements at the time of registration.